 In the meantime, if you have a short-term disability policy through your work, consider filing for short-term disability insurance benefits; if not, check if your state is one of the few that has a state temporary disability program.

-Getting disability benefits for long-haul COVID is not going to be easy.
-Those with existing severe impairments that were made worse by COVID probably have the best chance of getting benefits.
-Others might need a disability lawyer to propose a theory to the Social Security Administration as to how and why their condition equals a specific listing, or why and how their RFC has been significantly reduced by long COVID limitations.
-To succeed in this, you'll also need to ask your doctor(s) to provide supporting medical evidence to back up the theory.
+Others might need a disability lawyer.
+An attorney knows how to propose a theory to Social Security as to how and why your condition equals a specific listing or why and how your RFC has been significantly reduced by long COVID limitations.